KurbanIntelligenceLab/empathia/README.md

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the MIT License.
 See [LICENSE](LICENSE) file for details.

 ## Contact

-**Principal Investigators:**
-- Mohamed Rayan Barhdadi - Texas A&M University at Qatar (rayan.barhdadi@tamu.edu)
-- Mehmet Tuncel - Istanbul Technical University (tuncelm@itu.edu.tr)
+For any inquiry related to this work please contact:
 - Hasan Kurban - Hamad Bin Khalifa University (hkurban@hbku.edu.qa)

 ## Acknowledgments